 Yes.
 All diplomates, including Pilot Project participants, must meet all MOC Program requirements to be reported as ‘Certified – Meeting MOC Requirements’.

 Diplomates are then required to pass the traditional 10-Year MOC examination to remain board certified.
 Diplomates will be allowed two consecutive attempts at the traditional 10-Year MOC examination if he/she fails or does not complete the Pilot Project in order to remain certified.
-The first examination will be at no additional cost; however, there will be the standard fee if a second examination is needed.
+The first examination will be at no additional cost; however, there will be the standard re-examination fee if a second examination is needed.

 • Diplomates must answer 5 questions (mini-exam) associated with each journal article at any time during the Pilot Project in an online, open-book format.